xcontcom/perfect-shuffle-cryptography/README.md

 ---

+### Forward Secrecy
+Because each message includes a freshly generated key, and you never reuse keys, this system provides forward secrecy: if an adversary obtains any future key, they cannot decrypt prior messages.
+Compromising one key only exposes the next messages, not past ones.

+---

 ### Text-Based Demo (`shuffle_text.html`)

 For an interactive experience, try the [online demo](https://xcont.com/shuffle_text/shuffle_text.html).
 The `shuffle_text.js` script powers a web-based tool that shuffles and unshuffles text sequences, demonstrating the algorithm in action.